Protein shake maker recalls nearly 400 additional groups of products

-FRESNO, Calif.
-(WXIN) – Protein shake maker Lyons Magnus is expanding its recall of nutritional and beverage products that could be contaminated.
+Protein shake maker Lyons Magnus is expanding its recall of nutritional and beverage products that could be contaminated, KTLA sister station WXIN reports.

 The company previously recalled 53 nutritional and beverage products because they may have bacteria from the germ Cronobacter sakazakii.
 This germ can cause fever, vomiting and urinary tract infections.